 After the greeting (if enabled), the display will show the Area Status etc. as before.
 To select another Area see "AREA SELECTION" on the next page.

 At the "Push OFF" prompt, turn the displayed Area (or Area List) OFF by pressing the <OFF> key.

-OFFICE is Off.
-Push On The display will alter accordingly to indicate that the operation was successful.
+The display will alter accordingly to indicate that the operation was successful.